-The Company accounts for employee stock options and the employee stock purchase plan using the intrinsic-value method in accordance with Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and its interpretations, and has adopted the disclosure-only alternative of SFAS No. 123, "Accounting for Stock-Based Compensation".
-Stock options issued to consultants are accounted for in accordance with the provisions of Emerging Issues Task Force Issue ("EITF") No. 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services", and FASB Interpretation No. 28 ("FIN 28"), "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans".
+The Company accounts for employee stock options and the employee stock purchase plan using the intrinsic-value method in accordance with Accounting Principles Board ("APB") Opinion No. 25 ("APB No. 25"), "Accounting for Stock Issued to Employees," and its interpretations, and has adopted the disclosure-only alternative of Statement of Financial Accounting Standards ("SFAS") No. 123 ("SFAS No. 123"), "Accounting for Stock-based Compensation".
+Stock options issued to consultants are accounted for in accordance with the provisions of Emerging Issues Task Force Issue ("EITF") No. 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services", and Financial Accounting Standard Board ("FASB") Interpretation No. 28 ("FIN 28"), "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans".
 Accordingly, no compensation expense is recorded for options issued to employees with fixed amounts and fixed exercise prices which, for accounting purposes, are at least equal to the fair value of the Company's common stock at the date of grant.
 Conversely, when the exercise price for accounting purposes is below fair value of the Company's common stock on the date of grant, a non-cash charge to compensation expense is recorded for the amount equal to the difference between the exercise price and the fair value ratably over the term of the option vesting period.
-On October 7, 2003, our board of directors approved a repricing program for certain outstanding options to purchase shares of our common stock granted under each of our stock plans.
-Compensation cost for all options repriced under the repricing program will be remeasured on a quarterly basis until the options expire or are exercised or canceled.
+On October 7, 2003, the Company's board of directors approved a repricing program for certain outstanding options to purchase shares of our common stock granted under each of our stock plans.
+Compensation cost for all options repriced under the repricing program is measured on a quarterly basis until the options expire or are exercised or canceled.
 The Company uses the fair-value method to account for non-employee stock-based compensation.

-Stock options granted during the three months ended March 31, 2005 are as follows:
+Stock options granted during the six months ended June 30, 2005 are as follows:

-eigntea werage

-Number Exercise E xercise

-of Price P rice Per

-Shares Per Share Share

-For the three months ended:

-March 31, 2005 342.616 \$ 13.02-\$14.72 \$ 13.85
+Number of Shares Exercise Price Per Share Weighted Average Exercise Price Per Share For the three months ended: March 31, 2005 342,616 \$13.02 - \$14.72 \$13.85 June 30, 2005 348,000 \$ 12.52 \$12.52

-On January 31, 2005, the Company's Board of Directors approved stock option grants to the Chief Executive Officer and the President and Chief Operating Officer to purchase an aggregate of 185,000 shares of common stock which vest annually over four years at an exercise price of \$13.39 per share.
+On January 31, 2005, the Company's board of directors approved stock option grants to the Chief Executive Officer and the President and Chief Operating Officer to purchase an aggregate of 185,000 shares of common stock which vest annually over four years at an exercise price of \$13.39 per share.

-On February 14, 2005, the Company's Board of Directors approved new hire stock option grants to purchase 127,616 shares of common stock which vest annually over four years at an exercise price of \$14.72 per share.
+On February 14, 2005, the Company's board of directors approved new hire stock option grants to purchase 127,616 shares of common stock which vest annually over four years at an exercise price of \$14.72 per share.

-Pursuant to the 2004 Non-Employee Directors' Stock Option Plan, a stock option grant to purchase 30,000 shares of common stock at an exercise price of \$13.02 was awarded to a non-employee director in March 2005 upon his acceptance of an appointment to the Company's Board of Directors.
+Pursuant to the 2004 Non-Employee Directors' Stock Option Plan, a stock option grant to purchase 30,000 shares of common stock at an exercise price of \$13.02 was awarded to a non-employee director in March 2005 upon his acceptance of an appointment to the Company's board of directors.
 This option vests in three equal annual installments.